uptonking/note4yaoo/read-docs-react-p2-advanced-guides.md

     - It includes the React elements you return from your components.
     - This representation lets React avoid creating DOM nodes and accessing existing ones beyond necessity, as that can be slower than operations on JavaScript objects.
     - Sometimes it is referred to as a *virtual DOM*
 	- When a component’s props or state change, React decides whether an actual DOM update is necessary by comparing the newly returned element with the previously rendered one.
     - When they are not equal, React will update the DOM.
+  - Even though React only updates the changed DOM nodes, re-rendering still takes some time
 	- `shouldComponentUpdate()` is triggered before the re-rendering process starts.
     - The default implementation of this function returns `true`, leaving React to perform the update
     - If you know that in some situations your component doesn’t need to update, you can return `false` from shouldComponentUpdate instead, to skip the whole rendering process, including calling render() on this component and below.